obokhove/FDnumerics2526/readme.md

 Two download options: follow native-installation linux instructions (e.g. use chatgpt/etc) or use the "Dockers image" (link part way donw the documentation page).
 Native installations is circa 50% faster.

+I have put the FD-FV lecture slides in the respective FVDG) folder.
+Please also see the url-links to related lectures.

 ## Finite-element exercise